 Close cooperation between Member States is a constant element of the current economy.
 The VAT Act’s regulation of chain transactions allows Member States to avoid applying multiple, often conflicting regulations.
 The current regulation is a consequence of the Council Directive (EU) 2018/1910.
 It established a common rule for Member States.
 It states that, under certain conditions, the transportation of goods should be assigned to one delivery within the chain of transactions.

-If you are interested in the tax and accounting related topics, we invite you to contact our accounting firm in Warsaw.
+If you are interested in the tax and accounting in Poland related topics, we invite you to contact our accounting firm in Warsaw.
 Our accountants in Poland are at your disposal.
 Contact us today and let us help you!